-Salaries and wages of staff members comprise company payroll, which is a vital component of the financial statements of a business.
-However, company payroll doesn’t appear directly on the balance sheet.
+Salaries and wages of staff members comprise the company payroll, which is a vital component of the financial statements of a business.
+However, the company payroll doesn’t appear directly on the balance sheet.
 In this article, we will take a much closer look at the impact of company payroll on financial statements.
 Let’s start!

 How does payroll in UAE affect financial statements?

 The payroll of UAE businesses appears on profit and loss statements and it is treated as a company expenditure.
 On monthly statements, the paid monthly salary for each employee for a current month will show up as the sum which offsets the gross revenue.
 This is when calculating the net profit of the business.

 The total for all categories of company expenses will be added together in order to calculate the total monthly expenditures.
 Expenditure total will then be subtracted from the month’s total revenue to calculate the month’s net profit.

 In accordance to the equation expressed in profit and loss statements, net profit equals revenue minus expenditures, net profit is less when the company payroll is high.
 The smaller the amount spent on the company payroll, the higher the net profit of the company will be.
 It’s true for all other kinds of expenditures as well.
 Utilities, materials, rent, office supplies, bank fees, and advertising all increase the total expenditures.
 This cuts into the net profit.

 Read also: SMALL BUSINESS’ GUIDE FOR AVOIDING PAYROLL MISTAKES IN UAE

 How can increased company payroll in UAE improve the company’s bottom line?